cARMO85/RPG_OOP/README.md

 # RPG OOP Battle Simulation

-# RPG OOP Battle Simulation

-This project was inspired by a [learning guide](https://plainenglish.io/blog/learn-classes-by-making-a-game-in-python-5aedee38fc18) that focuses on understanding Python classes through game development.
-By simulating battles between different character types using object-oriented programming (OOP) concepts in Python, I've expanded upon the concepts and created a more intricate battle system.
+This project was inspired by a [learning guide](https://plainenglish.io/blog/learn-classes-by-making-a-game-in-python-5aedee38fc18) focusing on understanding Python classes through game development.
+I've expanded upon the concepts by simulating battles between different character types using object-oriented programming (OOP) concepts in Python and created a more intricate battle system.
 It serves both as a tribute to the original guide and as a testament to the power and flexibility of OOP in Python.

 ## Features